unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 </form>
 ```

+A successful submission will now dismiss the form's own overlay with a [dismissal value](#overlay-result-values) of `":peel"`.

+> [note]
-Note that the form will still update its own layer when the [server responds with an error code](/failed-responses)
+> The form will still update its own layer when the [server responds with an error code](/failed-responses)
-due to a validation error.
+> due to a validation error.
 To target another layer in this case, set an `[up-fail-layer]` attribute.

 Customizing dismiss controls